Kimberly Clark Saenz: Conviction

 On March 31, 2012, an Angelina County jury convicted Saenz of murdering five patients and injuring five others.
-Prosecutors sought the death penalty, but on April 2, 2012, Saenz was sentenced to five concurrent terms of life imprisonment without the possibility of parole for the five murders, plus three consecutive 20-year sentences for aggravated assault.
+Prosecutors sought the death penalty, but on April 2, 2012, Saenz was sentenced to life imprisonment without the possibility of parole for the five murders, plus three consecutive 20-year sentences, totalling sixty years, for aggravated assault.
 The five murder victims were Clara Strange, Thelma Metcalf, Garlin Kelley, Cora Bryant, and Opal Few.

 District Attorney Clyde Herrington believed more victims existed than just the 10 indicted cases, based on CDC research.
 The CDC epidemiologist statistically connected Saenz to other adverse health events.
 Lufkin Police detectives could only obtain medical waste from two weeks prior to April 28, 2008, so the evidence was inadequate to raise further indictments against Saenz.
 At the victim impact statement portion of the trial, the daughter of victim Thelma Metcalf told Saenz, "You are nothing more than a psychopathic serial killer.
 I hope you burn in hell".

 Saenz's defense team appealed to Twelfth Court of Appeal of Texas, but the appeal was denied.

-Saenz, Texas Department of Criminal Justice #01775033, is serving her sentence at Mountain View Unit in Gatesville, Texas.
+Saenz, Texas Department of Criminal Justice #01775033, is serving her sentence at Patrick O'Daniel Unit (formerly Mountain View Unit) in Gatesville, Texas.